 Patrick Campbell and his wife Joy, were once devastated by divorce and wounds of heartbrokenness.
 Their large blended family of 9 children suffered from psychological and chronic physical illnesses.
-In a sudden turn of events, the Lord literally called out this family in a hilarious superhero adventure.
-Their spiritual director calls them “First Responders” adhering to Pope Francis’ call to heal the wounded starting from the ground up.
+In a sudden turn of events, the Lord literally called out this family in a hilarious superhero adventure of evangelization that is quite "outside-the box".

-Using the spiritual gifts of the Holy Spirit, Patrick and Joy lived their Benedictine promise as Oblates by building spiritual weapons, particularly the Cross of St. Benedict and sacred drawings as armors against the forces of evil to defend the families.
+As fruits of their oblation as Oblates of the Benedictines, Patrick and Joy lived their Benedictine promise by building spiritual weapons, particularly the Cross of St. Benedict and sacred drawings as armors against the forces of evil to defend the families.

 As founders of the Cross of St. Benedict Society, their members grew to over 5,000 intercessors united in prayer for the healing of families.